-All seals including the seals on an engine that has completed its life cycle or is in need of repair may only be broken in front of a scrutineer.
-At the time of the breaking of the seals the scrutineer may ask for this engine to be disassembled to check for compliance of the technical rules.
+All seals including the seals on an engine that has completed its life cycle or is in need of repair may only be broken in front of a technical steward.
+At the time of the breaking of the seals the technical steward may ask for this engine to be disassembled to check for compliance of the technical rules.